Error - Multiple copies of Liveblocks are being loaded in your project

 Possible ways to fix it

-If they’re not all on the same version, please fix that.
-You could manually
+If they're not all on the same version, you can upgrade them by running:

 If all your Liveblocks dependencies are on the same version already, and you're still seeing this error, you’re experiencing the dual-package hazard problem, which means that both the ESM and the CJS version of Liveblocks end up in your production bundle as two separate "instances".
 Of course, this isn’t supposed to happen.
 Please let us know about this by opening a GitHub issue, or reaching out in our support channel on Discord.